-- Deploying renewables as fast as possible.
-We offer one of the broadest renewable energy portfolios in the industry and help grow capacity as rapidly as possible by continuing to bring down the cost of onshore and offshore wind energy and leveraging our offerings in battery storage and hydropower. - · Accelerating emissions reductions with state-of-the-art gas turbines.
-We look to the most efficient gas turbine technology-with strong methane controls on upstream development-as providing a solid foundation that becomes a force multiplier for building a renewable energy infrastructure and a destination technology for certain markets in the energy transition. - Supporting the existing global nuclear fleet.
-With innovative digital solutions and technology upgrades, we are increasing carbon free output while reducing costs. - Modernizing, decarbonizing and digitizing the grid.
+Modernizing, decarbonizing and digitizing the grid.
 We are modernizing the physical grid to enable the integration of more renewable energy, while meeting increased demand.
 We are also reinforcing the network to withstand the growing threat of more severe weather and cyber risks.
 Our software is also essential to building a modern and clean energy grid.
-For example, GridOS®-the world's first grid software portfolio designed for grid orchestration integrates energy data, network modeling and AI-driven analytics together across the grid to power a suite of composable applications that enable secure and reliable orchestration of electrons from generation through consumption. - Innovating breakthrough technologies.
-GE is working with customers and partners to innovate a wide range of breakthrough technologies for a lower carbon future, including hydrogen as a fuel, carbon capture and sequestration systems, and small modular nuclear reactors to accelerate the energy transition.
+For example, $\mathsf{GridOS}^{\circ}-\mathsf{the}$ world's first grid software portfolio designed for grid orchestrationintegrates energy data, network modeling and AI-driven analytics together across the grid to power a suite of composable applications that enable secure and reliable orchestration of electrons from generation through consumption.